Ephigenia/talks/source/gh-npm-registry.md

 <!-- _class: lead invert -->
 # Scopes

-- Some package names also have a scope
+- Some package names also have a scope (thing Angular, React, Jest etc.)
+- Scopes are usually used company-wide
 - A scope follows the usual rules for package names.
 When used in package names, scopes are preceded by an "@" symbol and followed by a slash, e.g.
-- Scopes are usually used company-wide

 ```
 @scopename/somepackagename